DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

 configurations with the actual network situation.
 If the DHCP service is meant to serve networks of the Docker host, it has to be given access to the host's network interfaces with the Docker run flag `--net host`

-The launch command tells the server to expect its configuration file to be located at `/etc/dhcp/dhcpd.conf`.
+The `-cf` flag tells the server to expect its configuration file to be located at `/etc/dhcp/dhcpd.conf`.
+The file could be added at build time using a
-There are several ways to get the file there:
-- it can be baked directly into the image using a

   `ADD <dhcpd_conf_filepath_on_host> /etc/dhcp/dhcpd.conf`

-  instruction in the Dockerfile, where `dhcpd_conf_filepath_on_host` is the absolute filepath of the configuration file on the Docker host, or
-- it is mounted from the host at runtime using the Docker run flag
+instruction in the Dockerfile, where `dhcpd_conf_filepath_on_host` is the absolute filepath of the configuration file on the Docker host.
+It implies however that the image has to be rebuild every time the configuration changes.
+This image hence rather expects that the configuration file is mounted from the host at runtime using the Docker run flag

   `-v <dhcpd_conf_filepath_on_host>:/etc/dhcp/dhcpd.conf:ro`

 The  `...:ro` flag tells Docker to mount it as read-only.

-Relevant links:
+Related documentation:
 - [DHCP manual](https://linux.die.net/man/8/dhcpd)
 - [Docker host networking](https://docs.docker.com/network/host/)